Easy Campfire Prosciutto-Wrapped Asparagus for Camping Trips

 Equipment

 - Disposable Aluminum Foil Plates or Pans (These can be disposable pie pans or disposable 9X13 aluminum baking pans.
-They just have to be big enough for the asparagus to lay flat in a single layer in.)
+They just have to be big enough for the asparagus to lie flat in a single layer.)

 - Aluminum Foil